Codecademy/docs/content/general/concepts/unit-testing/unit-testing.md

 Manual testing is when tests are done directly by people.
 It can involve clicking on objects, providing input, or scrolling through items.

-Depending on the length of the software, this type of testing can be a lengthy process.
-A faster alternative to this would be automated testing.
+Depending on the length of the software, this type of testing can be time-consuming.
+An alternative to unit testing would be automated testing.

 ## Automated Testing